 That said, even if you know how to create effective training programs, doing so from scratch every time is inefficient.
 One good solution is to leverage workout templates.
 These are simple spreadsheets or documents with information and directions that make it easy to build workout plans based on goals: hypertrophy, strength, etc.

-The primary tool we recommend in this category is Hevy Coach––an all-in-one platform that:
+The primary tool we recommend in this category is Hevy Coach––an all-in-one platform that allows you to:

-• Send and receive files (spreadsheets, videos, photos, PDFs, etc.)
+- Send and receive files (spreadsheets, videos, photos, and PDFs.)

 Our goal is to have the entire coaching experience on a simple platform.
 That way, you don’t have to waste time switching between tools.
 Everything is in one place, and you can easily access your chat history if you need to follow up with clients or double-check personal details.